Hansell Riojas

-Hansell Argenis Riojas La Rosa (born 15 October 1991) is a Peruvian professional footballer who plays as a defender for Cienciano in the Peruvian Primera División.
+Hansell Argenis Riojas La Rosa (born 15 October 1991) is a Peruvian professional footballer who plays as a defender for Unión Comercio.

 International career

 He made his debut for Peru in a 3–0 defeat to England at Wembley Stadium on 30 May 2014.
 During the game, he was hit by a paper plane thrown from the crowd, with footage of the moment subsequently going viral.